knetikcloud/knetikcloud-android-client/docs/UsersSubscriptionsApi.md

 <a name="setUserSubscriptionPrice"></a>
 # **setUserSubscriptionPrice**
-> Void setUserSubscriptionPrice(userId, inventoryId, theOverrideDetails)
+> Void setUserSubscriptionPrice(userId, inventoryId, override)

 Set a new subscription price for a user